aalm/bbs-fw_wiki/Configuration-Tool.md

 **Start Delay**
 Start delay in degrees for when PAS shall engage.

+`Default: 75`

 **Stop Delay**
-Stop delay in milliseconds for when PAS shall disengage.
+Stop delay in milliseconds for when PAS shall disengage
+when no pedaling is detected.

+`Default: 200`

 ## Assist Levels